Morpion Solitaire - Score Limits

 (3) For the 4T and 4D games, it is not an upper

-bound.
+bound but the true maximum score.
 Thanks to the enumeration of Michael

-4D game has 35 moves maximum.
+4D game has a maximum of 35 moves .

-Demaine-Demaine-Langerman-Langerman mathematically proved these 5D (141), 4T (192) and 4D (48) upper bounds in their "Morpion Solitaire" paper.
+Demaine-Demaine-Langerman-Langerman mathematically proved 5D (141), 4T (192) and 4D (48) upper bounds in their "Morpion Solitaire" paper.
 For the 5T game, they proved an upper bound of 838 moves in their 2004 version, improved to 704 moves in their 2006 version.
-Before, in March 2003, Achim Flammenkamp (University of Bielefeld, Germany) announced an upper bound of 324 moves only, but Demaine et al were "unable to verify his proof sketch".
-I am pleased to give this proof sketch:
+However, two small errors in their 2006 paper:

 In the columns of Science & Vie, various attempts to find 5T upper bounds were reported, but without detailed and/or valid proof: